tgbot-collection/SearchGram/README.md

 Follow the instruction to log in to your account.

-When you finish, Ctrl + D to exit.
-You should find session file under `session/client.session`.
+When you see 'started xxx handlers', Ctrl + D to exit.
+You should find session file under `searchgram/session/client.session`.

 ## 6. Up and running